bktescher/School_DistrictA/README.md

 ![](https://github.com/bktescher/school_districtA/blob/main/resources/PNG/THS%20aggregation.png)

 ## Overview
 Adjustment of the Thomas High School data allows for an accurate portrayal of the testing statistics for both, Thomas High School and the District as a whole.
+The data for this project was reviewed in the following categories:
+- Thomas High School Summary
+- District Summary
+- District Performance Rating
+- Scores by School Spending
+- Scores by School Size
+- Scores by School Type
+-

-## Effect upon Thomas statistics:
+## Effect upon Thomas Summary Statistics:
 ###### Thomas High School Testing Summary with 9th graders registered at NaNs:
 ![](https://github.com/bktescher/school_districtA/blob/main/resources/PNG/Thomas%20Summary%20pre%20edit.png)
-###### Thomas High School Testing Summary following removal of 9th graders:
+###### Thomas High School Summary Statistics following removal of 9th graders:
 ![](https://github.com/bktescher/school_districtA/blob/main/resources/PNG/Thomas%20Summary%20post.png)

 ## Thomas Overall performance and ranking:
 The removal of the 9th grade NaNs brought Thomas' % Overall passing rate from 64% to 90%.
-This was enough to bring the school's overall performance rating from 8th position to 2nd in the district.
+This was enough to bring the school's overall district performance rating from 8th position to 2nd.

 ## Effect upon District Summary statistics: